Lehyu/pyml/README.md

 ## RandomForestClassifier

 [2017.03.27] Finished, it seems work well on iris data set while on digits is quiet bad.

+ ## AdaBoostClassifier
+ [2017.04.25] Finished

 # Regressor